Google

 Hekani, Angela and Lisa taking a break and Cherlyn, the little hipster, taking a walk on our way to Jalundhar, Punjab

-Standing nearby a Sikh Gurudwara (aka Temple) and a "Dhaba" which is like a fast food Indian roadstop.
+Standing nearby a Sikh Gurudwara (aka Temple) and a "Dhaba" which is like an roadside restaurant & truck stop.
 I have found Dhabas to be more reliable than many restaurants because the food is fresh and made to order.
-I stick to vegetarian most of the time, and will eat meat when I know it is fresh and the place is trustworthy.
+I stick to vegetarian most of the time, and will eat meat when I know it is fresh or has proper refrigeration, and the place is trustworthy.
 Don't be fooled by the cleanliness and modernlike feeling of a restaurant in India- they aren't always the best in terms of taste, quality and safety!
 I learned through experience!

 Hmmm, not quite holding it upright, here is a Sikh man living in Punjab selling US flags at his little shop.
 He was quite thrilled to see a bunch of Americans passing through.